SeanCassiere/nv-reservation-cc-update/CONTRIBUTION.md

 ## Code-style

 Please set up your code style with [prettier](https://prettier.io/).
-This project has a [.prettierrc](.prettierrc) file that can be used for code style.
+This project has a [.prettierrc.cjs](.prettierrc.cj) file that can be used for code style.